Privacy policy.

 10. Data security (APP 11)

 We implement reasonable and proportionate technical, administrative and physical safeguards to protect personal information from misuse, interference, loss, and unauthorised access, modification or disclosure.
-Measures include role‑based access controls, encryption in transit and at rest (where supported), secure cloud hosting, audit logging, patching, backups, staff training and confidentiality obligations, and vendor due diligence.
+Measures include role-based access controls, secure data transmission, secure hosting environments, audit logging, system maintenance and updates, backups, staff training and confidentiality obligations, and vendor due diligence.

 11. Retention and destruction

-We retain health records for at least 7 years from the date of last entry for adults, and for children until they reach 25 years of age (or longer where required, e.g., for actual or reasonably anticipated medicolegal matters).
-When no longer required by law or for authorised purposes, information is securely destroyed or de‑identified.
-We keep a record of destruction where applicable.
-(Industry‑standard guidance)
+We retain health records in accordance with applicable legal and medico-legal requirements, including generally at least 7 years from the date of last entry for adults, and for children until they reach 25 years of age, or longer where required (for example, where there are actual or reasonably anticipated medico-legal matters).
+When no longer required, information is securely destroyed or de-identified.

 12. Access and correction (APP 12–13)